Smithsonian Institution

-Called "the nation's attic" for its eclectic holdings of 154 million items, the institution's 19 museums, 21 libraries, nine research centers, and zoo include historical and architectural landmarks, mostly located in the District of Columbia.
+The Smithsonian Institution has historical holdings of over 157 million items, 21 museums, 21 libraries, 14 education and research centers, a zoo, and historical and architectural landmarks, mostly located in Washington, D.C.
 Additional facilities are located in Maryland, New York, and Virginia.
-More than 200 institutions and museums in 45 states, Puerto Rico, and Panama are Smithsonian Affiliates.
+More than 200 institutions and museums in 47 states, Puerto Rico, and Panama are Smithsonian Affiliates.
 Institution publications include Smithsonian and Air & Space magazines.

-Almost all of the institution's 30 million annual visitors are admitted without charge, the exception being Cooper Hewitt, Smithsonian Design Museum, which charges an admissions fee.
-Its annual budget is around $1.25 billion, with two-thirds coming from annual federal appropriations.
+Almost all of the institution's 30 million annual visitors are admitted without charge, the exception being visitors to Cooper Hewitt, Smithsonian Design Museum in New York City, which charges an admissions fee.
+The Smithsonian's annual budget is around $1.25 billion, with two-thirds coming from annual federal appropriations.
 Other funding comes from the institution's endowment, private and corporate contributions, membership dues, and earned retail, concession, and licensing revenue.
-As of 2021, the institution's endowment had a total value of about $5.4 billion.
+As of 2024, the institution's endowment had a total value of about $2.6 billion.